mzmaili/DSRegTool/README.md

 - Checks if the device is joined to AzureAD
 - Checks if the device hybrid, Azure AD Join or Azure AD Register
 - Checks the device certificate configuration.
-- Checks if the device exist on AAD.
+- Checks if the device exists on AAD.
 - Checks if the device enabled on AAD.
 - Checks if the device is not pending on AAD
 - Shows the health status for the device